bucketco/bucket-javascript-sdk/packages/cli/README.md

 ## Configuration

 The CLI creates a `bucket.config.json` file in your project directory when you run `bucket init`.
-This file contains all the necessary settings for your Bucket integration.
+This file contains all the necessary settings for your Reflag integration.

 ### Configuration File Structure